DikshaAcharya/Skull_King_Game_Analysis/README.md

 ## Introduction

-Ained audience are the people who have played Skull King or know about it.
+Aimed audience are the people who have played Skull King or know about it.
-This game is a ....
+To understand the dynmanics of the game...

-Skull King is a strategic card game that combines the excitement of bid-taking with unique special cards and a pirate theme.
+This game is a strategic card game that combines the excitement of bid-taking with unique special cards and a pirate theme.
 Players must balance the risk and reward of their bids and use their cards wisely to outwit their opponents and win the most points.
 - Objective
 The goal of the game is to score the most points by correctly predicting the number of bids you will win each round.
 Each round begins with a YoHoHO and the players placeing their bids.